 Welcome to the Environmental Physics Group Home Page.
-The environmental physics group is part of the Department of Physics and Astronomy and is a member of Gateway Antarctica and Centre for Atmospheric Research at the University of Canterbury.
+The environmental physics group is part of the Department of Physics and Astronomy and is a member of Gateway Antarctica and at the University of Canterbury.

 The main focus of this group is to examine how the climate has changed in response to man-made changes associated with ozone depletion and greenhouse gases.
 This is done by gathering new fundamental knowledge on processes in the atmosphere.
 To achieve this goal requires a combination of observations, from satellites, ground based instruments at field sites in New Zealand and Antarctica and climate modelling.

 We have a broad range of interests and are active in remote sensing and modelling many aspects of the atmosphere from ground-level up to 120 km for details of this work see the McDonald Group.
 Our second major research thrust of meteor studies extends our range well beyond the solar system.